raspberrypilearning/google-voice-aiy/en/step_1.md

 You can download [their image here](https://dl.google.com/dl/aiyprojects/voice/aiyprojects-latest.img.xz), and if you want guidance on how to burn an image to an SD card then have a look at our [guide here](https://www.raspberrypi.org/learning/software-guide/quickstart/)

 The Google image comes as `.xz` file.
-To extart this on Linux you can install `unxz`.
+To extract this on Linux you can install `unxz`.

 ``` bash
 sudo apt update && sudo apt install unxz -y